 Be careful with cleaning products

 Natural fiber carpets have fibers that haven’t been chemically treated, which allows carpet fibers to retain their natural beauty.
-However, this also means that carpet fibers may shed, and vacuuming alone may not be enough to clean them since they may still attract dirt.
+However, this also means that carpet fibers may shed and stain, and vacuuming alone may not be enough to clean them since they may still attract dirt.

 The best way to clean natural fiber carpets is to use the right cleaning products, which have been made especially for natural fiber carpets.
 But when you use the cleaning product, make sure that you are using the right one for your carpet.

-Connecticut cleaning carpets for natural fiber carpets can be a long and tiring process, especially if the carpet is stained and old.
-There are several different types of carpet cleaning techniques professionally, and homeowners use, ranging from steam cleaning to dry cleaning.
+Carpet cleaning in Connecticut for natural fiber carpets can be a long and tiring process, especially if the carpet is stained and old.
+There are several different types of carpet cleaning techniques professionally, and homeowners use, ranging from carpet steam cleaning to dry cleaning.
 There are many cleaners available to attend to your needs.